-The modern marketing department needs to be a rapid response team.
+The modern marketing department needs to be a rapid response team, especially when dealing with global brand growth.
 Consumers are adopting technology at an unprecedented rate, and marketers need to prioritise their often scarce resources to understand and exploit these new technologies in order to continue to reach and serve their customers.
 It is a constant, ever increasing challenge.
 On top of this, the rise of the global consumer and the ease of selling internationally means it is not just scale and volume to contend with, but also the complexity of adapting your marketing messages to resonate in local markets.
-We’ve examined the challenges and suggested some solutions based on our experience of implementing major global campaigns for our worldwide clients.
+We’ve examined the challenges organisations face with global brand growth and suggested some solutions based on our experience of implementing major global campaigns for our worldwide clients.

 1) Scale and Flexibility

 Often the biggest challenges that marketing professionals face is getting the right level of resource across the year.
 Each business will have its own season pattern and resource planning becomes even harder when the business is expanding and growing rapidly.

 When managing global brand growth, how do you quickly turn on additional resources to help you scale up?
 From our experience of working with dynamic, high growth businesses, the decision to launch or expand in a market can often be taken very quickly with the rest of the business expected to keep up.
 Suddenly new resources are required, not just in the central office but locally.
 Planning a global marketing campaign is not a project, it is a strategy and deserves to be given the necessary resources.

 The typical resourcing plan for a marketing team is not linear, but full of peaks and troughs, as different specialist skills are required at different parts of the growth plan.
 There are two pinch points, when a new resource is urgently required and when an existing resource is no longer needed.
 Marketers are looking for a model that can accommodate this level of flexibility.